top of page

 Building a Sustainable Future

-The answer to his question, of course, is an emphatic “no.” LADWP’s proposed solution is Operation NEXT, an initiative to recycle and reuse a large percentage of the treated wastewater from HWRP for the benefit of the City of Los Angeles, creating another sustainable source of fresh water for Los Angeles.
+The answer to his question, of course, is an emphatic “no.” LADWP’s proposed solution is Pure Water Los Angeles, an initiative to recycle and reuse a large percentage of the treated wastewater from HWRP for the benefit of the City of Los Angeles, creating another sustainable source of fresh water for Los Angeles.

 Operation NEXT will require the development of new water delivery infrastructure that includes an estimated 64 miles of pipelines, and more than a half dozen pumping stations and related storage and treatment facilities.
 LADWP hopes to complete the proposed infrastructure in next 20 to 30 years.